Residential bridging loans

 Arrange property access for the valuation

 The lender will commission a surveyor to value the security property.
-If the property is occupied, arranging a convenient time for access in advance avoids delay.
-If you are using a property you are purchasing as security, your solicitor or estate agent may need to coordinate access with the seller.
+Arranging a convenient time for access in advance avoids one of the most common causes of delay.

 5